Book Review: “The Jesus Inquest” by Charles Foster

 None of that means Abraham thought human sacrifice was acceptable.
 It wouldn’t have been a test if he did.
 There is no reason to think he would have considered such a thing if God hadn’t suggested it.

-In this case, however, atheists’ treatment of scripture is motivated more by disdain for God than literary accuracy.
-Reading the text superficially, they accuse God of being a Tyrant and Abraham of psychosis, cowardice and insensitivity.
-Read more
+In this case, however, atheists’ treatment of scripture is motivated more by disdain for God than cultural accuracy.
+Reading the text superficially, they accuse God of being a Tyrant and Abraham of psychosis, cowardice and insensitivity, actions that provoke indignation.

 Evangelism – Nation to Nation